Cairns Family Lawyers

 Whatever your scenario, speaking to an expert family lawyer will ensure you know your rights, obligations, and entitlements.

 I’ve received a court document from my ex, what should I do?

 If you receive court documents, you should seek family law advice immediately as it is possible that you will need to file documents in response.
 The deadline for this will depend on whether the proceedings have been filed with the Family Court of Australia.
-Our team of experienced family lawyers can advise you on the next steps and work through options and strategies with you to ensure your best interests are maintained.
+Our experienced family lawyers can advise you on your next steps and help you develop strategies to protect your interests.

 Will I lose rights to the family home if I move out?